SENIOR RESOURCE COMMITTEE

 PROFESSIONAL DEVELOPMENT COMMITTEE

-1) Host the Annual Quarterly Breakfast Consortium, May 9, 2014, Mease Dunedin
+1) Host the Annual Quarterly Breakfast Consortium, May 8,2015 Mease Dunedin Retirement Community

 This committee oversees all activities that relate to the growth of the membership of the organization.